You can deploy a machine on Microsoft Azure to run ArcGIS Pro. Use this client to connect to your ArcGIS Enterprise and database deployments on Azure.

 - Choose the image to use: an Esri image, an image in your subscription, or an image you create.

-- To use a custom image in your subscription, click Image in this Azure Subscription and choose the image from the drop-down list.
+- To use an Esri image or a custom image in your subscription, choose the image from the drop-down list.

 - To create an image from a source VHD file, follow these steps: